-@schemeldUri Use in EssentialProperty descriptor Use in SupplementalProperty descriptor urn:mpeg:mpegB:cicp:ColourPrimaries Indicates that the player has to support the specified colour primaries in order to correctly present any Representation within the AdaptationSet.
-Not defined urn:mpeg:mpegB:cicp:MatrixCoefficients Indicates that the player has to support the specified matrix coefficients in order to correctly present any Representation within the AdaptationSet.
-Not defined urn:mpeg:mpegB:cicp:TransferCharacteristics Indicates that the player has to support the specified transfer characteristics in order to correctly present any Representation within the AdaptationSet.
-Indicates that the Representations of this AdaptationSet have transfer characteristics that are better described by this descriptor than any EssentialProperty descriptor with the same @schemeldUri.
+Use in SupplementalProperty @schemeldUri Use in EssentialProperty descriptor descriptor urn:mpeg:mpegB:cicp:ColourPrimaries Indicates that the player has to Not defined support the specified colour primaries in order to correctly present any Representation within the AdaptationSet. urn:mpeg:mpegB:cicp:MatrixCoefficients Indicates that the player has to Not defined support the specified matrix coefficients in order to correctly present any Representation within the AdaptationSet.
+Indicates that the player has to urn:mpeg:mpegB:cicp:TransferCharacteristics Indicates that the support the specified transfer Representations of this characteristics in order to AdaptationSet have transfer correctly present any characteristics that are better Representation within the described by this descriptor than any EssentialProperty descriptor with the same @schemeldUri.
 This value should be used in preference by players that support it.